How Much Does It Cost to Rent a Helicopter? (2025 Prices)

 How Much Is A 4-Person Helicopter?

-A 4-person helicopter typically costs between $250,000 and $1.7 million, depending on the model and features.
+A 4-person helicopter typically costs between $250,000 and $1.7 million to purchase, depending on the model and features.

 How Much Does Helicopter Fuel Cost?